 Other dental antibiotics include metronidazole, Clindamycin, azithromycin, and erythromycin.
 These are not as common in dentistry for fighting bacterial infections as penicillin or amoxicillin; however, they may be used if the patient is allergic to antibiotics from the penicillin class.

-We briefly mentioned some of the most common antibiotics used for tooth infection treatment.
+Common antibiotics used for tooth infection treatment include penicillin, amoxicillin, metronidazole, Clindamycin, and azithromycin.
 Now let's take a closer look.

 Penicillin and amoxicillin

-While antibiotics from the penicillin class are the most popular dental infection antibiotics, some people may have allergies, in which case another type of antibiotic will need to be selected.
+While antibiotics from the penicillin class are the most popular dental infection antibiotics, some people may have allergies.
+In this case, your dentist will need to prescribe another type of antibiotic.
 Another problem with drugs from the penicillin class is that they may not always be effective due to overuse, causing bacteria to become resistant.

 In some cases, to aid the effectiveness of amoxicillin, doctors will prescribe clavulanic acid as well because it helps prevent bacteria from destroying the amoxicillin.

 This is a common antibiotic also used in the treatment of multiple bacterial infections.
 It is growing in popularity for dental infections because it is more affordable than other options and is widely available.
-There is also less of a risk that bacteria will be resistant to it, as it hasn't been used as often as penicillin.
+There is also less risk of bacterial resistance, as it isn't used as frequently as penicillin.

 This drug works by stopping the growth of bacteria, including in recurring infections, and is sometimes prescribed to patients who are allergic to penicillin.